cherryhill/opigno-docksal/README.md

-# Docksal powered Drupal 8 Installation
+# Docksal powered Opingo Installation

-This is a sample vanilla Drupal 8 installation pre-configured for use with Docksal.
+This is a sample Opingo pre-configured for use with Docksal.

 Features: